§ 160A-215. Uniform provisions for room occupancy taxes.

 (b) Levy. - A room occupancy tax may be levied only by resolution, after not less than 10 days' public notice and after a public hearing held pursuant thereto.
 A room occupancy tax shall become effective on the date specified in the resolution levying the tax.
 That date must be the first day of a calendar month, however, and may not be earlier than the first day of the second month after the date the resolution is adopted.

 (c) Collection. - A retailer who is required to remit to the Department of Revenue the State sales tax imposed by G.S.
 105-164.4(a)(3) on accommodations is required to remit a room occupancy tax to the taxing city on and after the effective date of the levy of the room occupancy tax.
 The room occupancy tax applies to the same gross receipts as the State sales tax on accommodations and is calculated in the same manner as that tax.
-A rental agent or a facilitator, as defined in G.S.
-105-164.4F, has the same responsibility and liability under the room occupancy tax as the rental agent or facilitator has under the State sales tax on accommodations.
+An accommodation facilitator, as defined in G.S.
+105-164.3, has the same responsibility and liability under the room occupancy tax as the accommodation facilitator has under the State sales tax on accommodations.

 If a taxable accommodation is furnished as part of a package, the bundled transaction provisions in G.S.
 105-164.4D apply in determining the sales price of the taxable accommodation.
 If those provisions do not address the type of package offered, the person offering the package may determine an allocated price for each item in the package based on a reasonable allocation of revenue that is supported by the person's business records kept in the ordinary course of business and calculate tax on the allocated price of the taxable accommodation.